| Barry MacDonnell's

 ■ A property bar is similar in

-appearance and function to a toolbar (in fact, it's a special
+appearance and function to a toolbar — in fact, it's just a special

-type of toolbar), but it is located under the main toolbar area, just above the
+type of toolbar located below the main toolbar area, just above the

 ruler (if the ruler is displayed) and the main